msymeonides/Migrate3D/README.md

 ### Minimum Timepoints:

-When a non-zero Arrest Limit has been set, this additional filter is an integer parameter that denotes the total number of 'moving' timepoints an object must exceed to be considered for certain summary features, namely those relating to Velocity and Acceleration.
-Tracks which fail to meet this threshold (i.e. number of timepoints for which displacement is above the Arrest Limit) will show no value for those summary features, but will still have their own row on the Summary Sheet with values everywhere but those Velocity/Acceleration columns.
+This filter is an integer parameter that denotes the total number of 'moving' timepoints an object must exceed to be considered for certain summary features, namely those relating to Helicity, Velocity, and Acceleration.
+Tracks which fail to meet this threshold (i.e. number of timepoints for which displacement is above the Arrest Limit) will show no value for those summary features, but will still have their own row on the Summary Sheet with values everywhere but those Helicity/Velocity/Acceleration columns.

 This filter is most useful when the dataset contains objects which are not really moving and are outliers in that sense that could still be useful to have in order to provide context for the rest of the dataset.
 That said, your dataset may already have been filtered down to only objects you are interested in and they are by definition all moving, in which case you can turn this filter off by setting its value to 0.
+When the Helicity option is enabled, this parameter should be set to a number of timepoints that is the minimum at which you can still visually see helicity in the tracks in your particular dataset.

 ### Contact Length:

-This parameter only applies to the Contacts module (see 'Formatting Options' below).
+This parameter only applies to the Contacts module (see 'Options' below).
 This is a floating-point variable that represents the largest distance between two objects at a given timepoint that will be considered a contact.
 The program assumes same units as that of the X/Y/Z coordinates given in the input dataset.

 To set this value, manually find "true" contacts in your dataset, i.e. pairs of objects that you would consider to be in contact with each other at a given timepoint, measure the magnitude of the vector (that would be a 3D vector for a 3D dataset) between those pairs of centroids, and set the parameter to slightly above the largest of these values.

 ### Maximum Arrest Coefficient:

-This parameter only applies to the Contacts module (see 'Formatting Options' below).
+This parameter only applies to the Contacts module (see 'Options' below).
 This is a floating point variable between 0 and 1 that uses each object's measured Arrest Coefficient to filter out "dead" objects during the contact detection process.
 This filter is useful if you are only interested in contacts between objects that are both actively moving at some point during the dataset (e.g. live, motile cells).

 To turn this filter off, set this value to 1.
 Note that if Arrest Limit has been set to 0, this parameter will have no effect as all objects will have an Arrest Coefficient of 0 and will survive the "minus dead" filter.